jmau111-org/jm-twitter-cards/readme.md

 ## Changelog ##

-= 5.0 =
+# 5.0 #
-* 29 Mar 2014
+* 30 Mar 2014
 * Reformat the entire code.
 Split the code into several files so it's now better for maintenance.
 * Keep the same keys so you do not have to re-set the plugin options
-* Delete fancy design - I kinda loved it but it's too
+* Delete fancy design - I kinda loved it but it's too far from native WP UI, some users have difficulties in setting it.
+* Use now a framework for metabox and other stuffs so I have not to rewrite all the things to add features
+* Add src extra parameter to meta image so that the Twitterbot treats the image as a unique URL and re-fetches the image